parse-community/docs/_includes/rest/hooks.md

 and perform a `parse deploy` the usual way.

 ## Create function webhook
-To create a new function webhook post to `/parse/hooks/functions` with payload in the format
+To create a new function webhook post to `<span class="custom-parse-server-mount">/parse/</span>hooks/functions` with payload in the format
 <pre><code class="bash">
 {"functionName" : x, "url" : y}
 </code></pre>